-To try and keep the calories down, I served it with a dollop of Greek style lemon yogurt.
+To try and keep the calories down, I served it with a dollop of Greek style lemon yoghurt.
 Lemon I hear you say, but the thing that makes this chocolate mousse so light and fluffy is the fact it has lemon jelly in it.
 Now stay with me honestly it works.
-The lemon is so subtle it really is just an after taste.
-The lemon yogurt just upped the flavour a little.
+The lemon is so subtle it really is just an aftertaste.
+The lemon yoghurt just upped the flavour a little.

 I have made this in the past with orange jelly and even once with a lime jelly.
 Both of these flavours work so well with chocolate but I will always return to lemon jelly it really works so well.

 This is another old family recipe it was always made for special occasions, Easter, birthdays and Christmas and served with cream.
-Cream gives it that little bit more richness but like I said earlier I was trying to cut down on the calories a little and have a lighter dessert.
-So yogurt was used this time but next time… well who knows 🙂
+The cream gives it that little bit more richness but like I said earlier I was trying to cut down on the calories a little and have a lighter dessert.
+So yoghurt was used this time but next time… well, who knows 🙂

 This dessert can take a little bit of time to make; it is perfect to make the day before you need it.
 But can be ready in a few hours.